 The Geeze & Me

-An original musical about aging - now CLOSED but check back soon.
-We may have new info. @ where the show's going next as a result of SOLD OUT SHOWS and STANDING OVATIONS!
+An original musical about aging - NOW CLOSED but check back soon.
+In talks @ where the show's going next as a result of SOLD OUT SHOWS and STANDING OVATIONS!

 World premiere of "The Geeze & Me" - a "helper" musical about AGING!